senyosimpson/blog/blog/content/posts/func-programming.md

 draft: true
 ---

-This year I had a goal to learn a functional programming language, carried over from last year because who actually achieves their goals, right?
+This year, one of my gaols was to learn a functional programming language.
+I carried this over from last year because who actually achieves their goals, right?
 To be fair, I did make an attempt - I began learning Haskell.
-That did not fair well as I really could not figure out how to create anything with Haskell after going through a brief introduction.
-I am a hands-on learner so I gave up quickly after that.
+Let's just say, I'll try again one day!
 Around April this year, on recommendation from one of my mentors, I decided to look into Clojure.
 It turned out to be a great suggestion and I've been enjoying hacking away in Clojure ever since!
-With all that being said, I have been pleasantly surprised by the language, learning plenty along my way.
+With all that being said, I have been pleasantly surprised by the language, learning plenty along the way.

 Clojure is a functional programming language *and* a dialect of [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)).
 Coming from an object-oriented and imperative coding background, both of these ideas were new to me.
 I'll dedicate the first portion of this post to the Lisp aspects of Clojure and the second portion to functional programming.

 ## Lisp

 List processing (Lisp) is a programming language created by John McCarthy in 1958.
-It was designed to make processing lists simple and efficient (hence the name).
-It was mostly used in artificial intelligence research.
+It is designed to make processing lists simple and efficient (hence the name).
+During its peak, its main use case was in artificial intelligence research.
 Clojure is a dialect of Lisp, giving it some useful properties common to all Lisp languages.

 ### S-Expressions

 A symbolic expression (s-expression) is the syntax used in the Lisp language and its variants.
 It provides a representation of a nested list of data.
-In Lisp, both code and data are represented as s-expressions which leads to the philosophy of code as data.
+In Lisp, both code and data are represented as s-expressions which leads to the philosophy of *code as data*.
 Examples of s-expressions

 ```clojure
 (+ 2 3)